orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Whether either end, once found in isolation, can have itself be linked conceptually to its counterpart, is the interesting question. ; What can we say about the information when we are missing or thinking corruption of it? - ; compression

+Compression
+Allows for a generalization of geodesic (partially)

 - [ ] Against forgetting/violation/inconsistencies
 	- [ ] Forgetting but remembering one has forgotten - structure, but acknowledgement, structure is missing.
 	- [ ] It's crossing some directionality and finding one cannot return back?
 (That would imply next time step or something - any inconsistency possibly